How to find the name of a virus species

 3. Results

-3. Names without a valid taxon match: This is the number of hits to database records that could not be reliably linked to a current (or abolished) ICTV taxon name.
+3. Hits with no ICTV results (number of hits): These results represent query hits to database records that could not be reliably linked to a current (or abolished) ICTV taxon.
 This is usually the case for hits to records in the NCBI database that do not have a clear path in their taxonomic lineage to an identifiable ICTV taxon (past or present).
-These results are displayed in a second table at the bottom of the page.
-Clicking on the linked number will take you to the table.

 2. Table columns

 1. Current ICTV Taxonomy: The name of the official ICTV taxon into which the virus represented in your search results is most likely classified.
-Names are linked to an informational page on the taxon including the complete history of the taxon (naming and higher rank classification).
+Names are linked to a taxon information page that includes the complete history of the taxon (renames, higher rank classification, moves, promotions, merges, and splits).

 2. Matching Name: The virus or taxon or other name identified by a match to your query that is present in one of the search database records (see "Search Databases" below").
 Names are linked to the database record containing the match.

-5. Intermediate name: The taxonomic identification provided by the source database for the name matched by your query.
+4. Intermediate taxon: The taxonomic identification provided by the source database for the name matched by your query.
 This may be different from the current ICTV taxon since it may refer to an old, deprecated taxon name.
-The application will use this associated name to lookup the corresponding current taxon name.
+The application will use this intermediate name to lookup the corresponding (current) taxon name.
 Links are to the database record that provided the name.

 Search Databases